SystemsApproach/private5g/software/overview.rst

 team with significant insider knowledge about Aether's engineering details.
 It is difficult for others to reproduce that know-how and bring up their own Aether clusters.
-Aether is also available as two self-contained software packages that were originally designed to support developers working on individual components.
+Aether is also available as two self-contained software packages designed to support developers working on individual components.
 These packages are straightforward to install and run, even in a VM on your laptop, so they also provide an easy way to get started:

 * `Aether-in-a-Box (AiaB)
   <https://docs.aetherproject.org/master/developer/aiab.html>`__:
-  Includes SD-Core and the online aspects of AMP (Service Orchestrator and the Monitoring Subsystem).
-AiaB can be configured to work with either an emulated RAN or physical small cell radios (both 4G and 5G).
+  Supports developers working on SD-Core and AMP.

 * `SDRAN-in-a-Box (RiaB)
   <https://docs.sd-ran.org/master/sdran-in-a-box/README.html>`__:
-  Includes the ONOS-based nRT-RIC, the O-RAN defined E2SM-KPI and E2SM-RC Service Models, and example xApps.
-RiaB can be configured to work with either an emulated RAN (5G) or with OAI's open source RAN stack running on USRP devices (4G).
+  Supports developers working on xApps and the ONOS-based nRT-RIC.

 Note that these two packages do not include SD-Fabric, which depends on programmable switching hardware.
 Readers interested in learning